 Data Use

-This page explains the practical split between local campaign data, the Bardo hosted layer, and the external clients or models you choose to use.
+This page explains the practical split between local campaign truth, hosted connection data, and any external tools you choose to connect.

 Effective